 It was all too much.
 I felt the joy drain from my life, and I was anxious about everything.
 I finally reached a breaking point shortly after all of these events where my anxiety was so extreme that I was having trouble functioning.
 Making decisions was becoming more and more difficult, both personally and professionally.
 With the encouragement of a very good friend, I reached out for help from a medical professional and a counselor.
 I received the help I needed to regain equilibrium in my life.
 Though my path has not been easy, it has been restorative.
 I still deal with anxiety, but I’m now able to ask for help more easily and realize I don’t have to handle my circumstances alone.

 You may need professional help like me.
 If so, please reach out to a professional.
 In other cases, you may simply need a friend to walk beside you.
-Mentors at Issues Lawyers Face are ready to provide a listening ear.
+Right now is the time to take the first step by joining an Issues Lawyers Face support group where other members of the legal profession can walk beside you as friends.

 These issues can be hard to face.
 Complete the form below to join one of our groups today.
 You’ll be connected to a group of peers where you can find connection and hope.
 It's confidential and always free.
 You don’t have to face these issues alone.